scattana/zipfs-law/README.md

 # zipfs-law
-Hypothesis testing of Zipf's Law for natural and unnatural languages (NLP SP19)
+Hypothesis testing of Zipf's Law for natural and unnatural languages